AlgyJr/ios_guides/Navigation-Controller.md

 #### Adding the navigation controller and setting the root view controller

 Next we'll need to add a navigation controller.
-When we instantiate a navigation controller, we must also set it's [_root view controller_][rootvc].
+When we instantiate a navigation controller, we must also set its [_root view controller_][rootvc].
 This is the first view controller that will be shown when the navigation controller is loaded.
 Think of of it as the "home page" in our web browser analogy.